-ESL 032 ESL Listening/Speaking (3)
+ESL 032 ESL Listening/Speaking (3) (Next year's course prefix/number ESOL 0032)

 This course develops intermediate social and pre-academic listening and speaking skills through situational activities.
 Students will express ideas and opinions in small groups and learn to understand and react appropriately.
 Intercultural communication will be incorporated.
 (Pronunciation skills will be practiced through identifying phonetic correctness and applying concepts of stress and intonation.)
 This course may be repeated for credit.
 (3 Lec.)